A practical Response Adaptive Block Randomization (RABR) design with analytic type I error protection

 Our RABR provides an alternative solution to inferentially seamless Phase II/III design by integrating the identification and confirmation of treatment strategies into one single study.

-Note that the generalization of Theorem \ref{theorem_error} to $m>3$ active treatment arms needs to be cautious, as the condition $r_1 \geq r_2 \geq ... \geq r_m \geq 0$ is not sufficient.
+The generalization of Theorem \ref{theorem_error} to $m>3$ active treatment arms needs to be cautious, as the condition $r_1 \geq r_2 \geq ... \geq r_m \geq 0$ is not sufficient.
 Numerical calculation is required to evaluate the multivariate integral, which is beyond the scope of this manuscript.
-As a compromise, one could enforce another set of constraints on the study design to guarantee an analytic type I error protection, for example $r_3 = ... = r_{m-1} = 1/(m+1)$ and $r_1 \geq r_2 \geq r_m \geq 0$.
+As a compromise, one can apply another set of constraints on the study design to guarantee an analytic type I error protection, for example $r_3 = ... = r_{m-1} = 1/(m+1)$ and $r_1 \geq r_2 \geq r_m \geq 0$.
 That is to say, the adaptive randomization is only employed on the best two and the worst performing arms.
-The other $m-3$ arms keep the equal randomization probabilities as in the burn-in period.
+The other $m-3$ arms keep pre-specified randomization probabilities.